gregmamoyac/Gregrep-Overlord-DFIR-App/README.md

-# Gregrep Overlord DFIR Tool Application
+# Gregrep Overlord DFIR Application

 **Forensic Triage Orchestrator** — Windows & macOS
-*A live-system incident response tool that goes beyond what your SIEM dashboard shows you.*
+*A live-system digital forensic and incident response tool that goes beyond what your SIEM dashboard shows you.*

 Gregrep-Overlord is the only tool that combines live-system triage (no file copying, no agent), cross-platform coverage (Windows + macOS natively), IOC-aware reporting